Karel-Kroeze/pokemon-answers/readme.md

 ## Literature

-The (scientific) literature about Pokémon can be organised around three themes: publications of the health effects of Pokémon Go with respect to physical activity (or driving accidents), developmental effects on children (memory, literacy, physical activity, gaming), and studies into cultural phenomena (history of video games, Pokémon and the Japanse culture, make-believe worlds, storyline analysis).
+The (scientific) literature about Pokémon can be organised around three themes: publications on the health effects of Pokémon Go with respect to physical activity (or driving accidents), developmental effects on children (memory, literacy, physical activity, gaming), and studies into cultural phenomena (history of video games, Pokémon and the Japanse culture, make-believe worlds, storyline analysis).

-To the best of our knowledge, we did not encounter scientific reporiting that was in line with our research goals.
+To the best of our knowledge, there is no scientific reporting that is in line with our research goal.
 There are, however, numerous of discussions online on the topic.
-Because this literature is more relevant to our specific needs than the available scientific literature, we chose to study these works.
+Because these web-based discussions (and top ten lists) are more relevant to our specific needs than the available scientific literature, we (shortly) reflect on these.
+As the Internet has a short lifespan (and some websites could be online), we want to reflect on the fiedl.

 ### Online discussions